graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/device_selection.rst

 ``--allow_nans`` will allow NaNs.

+``--log_cycle_count`` will log the number of cycles used in evaluating the main graph.
+The numeric argument indicates on which tile the cycle count operation will be created.
+This may be used as an alternative to profiling for graphs with dynamic control flow.

 The options can be used at the same time by treating them as command line switches, eg. ``--executable_cache_path=/tmp/cache --allow_nans``